 To unhide the folder, just change “hidden” to “nohidden”.

-This article mainly talks about different ways to password protect folder on Mac without Disk Utility or with it.
+Can you password protect a folder on Mac?
+The answer is yes, and it’s easy to do.
+This article talks about different ways to password protect folder on Mac without Disk Utility or with it.
 Regardless of your intent, be it stopping others from viewing certain folders on your Mac or encrypting a folder for emailing, these methods can be useful.

 Alex